WebCivics/PermissiveCommonsOntologiesDocs/use-cases/PeaceInfrastructureProject/TheValuesProject.md

 3. Presently HTTP Uris are used for ontologies - DLT/DHT ontologies are useful; as such, the objective is to implement [[PermissiveCommons]].
 SeeAlso; [[PermissiveCommonsTech]]

-4.  [[VerifiableClaimsAndCredentials]] (including the above noted 'values credentials') are also able to be provided by providers / group entities.
+4.  [[VerifiableCredentials]] (including the above noted 'values credentials') are also able to be provided by providers / group entities.

 3. There are presently ‘wallets’ that are defined in a particular way, which is in-turn part of a broader ecosystem that is developing.